WellthCare

 A Health Reimbursement Arrangement (HRA) is an employer-funded, IRS-approved group health plan that reimburses employees tax-free for qualified medical expenses and, in some cases, individual health insurance premiums.
-Unlike a Flexible Spending Account (FSA) or Health Savings Account (HSA), an HRA is not a bank account with employee contributions; it is solely funded by the employer.
-Reimbursements are made upon submission of proof of an incurred expense, and unused funds may often be rolled over, depending on the plan design.
-HRAs are a powerful tool for employers to provide healthcare benefits with predictable costs while offering employees flexibility and financial support for their health needs.
+Unlike an FSA or HSA, an HRA isn't a bank account employees contribute to — it's solely funded by the employer.
+Reimbursements happen after employees submit proof of an expense, and unused funds often roll over, depending on the plan design.
+For employers, HRAs mean predictable costs.
+For employees, they offer flexibility and financial support for health needs.

-HRAs fit into the modern healthcare benefits landscape as a versatile mechanism to customize coverage, control costs, and meet diverse workforce needs.
-They are particularly valuable as employers seek alternatives to traditional, one-size-fits-all group health insurance.
-By integrating an HRA, employers can move toward a defined contribution model, setting a fixed annual allowance for each employee to manage their own care.
-This shifts the responsibility of shopping for and utilizing coverage to the employee, often within a structured, compliant framework set by the employer.
+HRAs fit into the modern benefits landscape as a versatile tool to customize coverage, control costs, and meet diverse workforce needs.
+They're especially valuable as employers look beyond traditional, one-size-fits-all group health insurance.
+By integrating an HRA, companies can move toward a defined contribution model — setting a fixed annual allowance for each employee to manage their own care.
+That shifts the responsibility of shopping for and using coverage to the employee, usually within a structured, compliant framework set by the employer.

 Primary Types of HRAs and Their Use Cases

 The IRS and federal regulations have established several distinct types of HRAs, each designed for specific scenarios.
-Understanding these is key to determining the right fit.
+Understanding these is key to finding the right fit.

 Individual Coverage HRA (ICHRA)